missingno7/revo/revo/README.md

 `IndividualData` is the type of the data needed for creating and evaluating individuals.
 This can be any type that you define.

-`new(ind_data: &IndividualData) -> Self` method creates a new individual with default values.

 `new_randomised(ind_data: &IndividualData, rng: &mut ThreadRng) -> Self` method creates a new individual with randomized values.

-`copy_to(&self, ind: &mut Self)` method copies the genome of the self individual to another individual.

-`mutate(&mut self, ind_data: &IndividualData, rng: &mut ThreadRng, mut_prob: f32, mut_amount: f32)` method mutates the genome of the individual by a given probability and amount.
+`mutate(&mut self, ind_data: &IndividualData, rng: &mut ThreadRng, mut_prob: f32, mut_amount: f32)` method mutates the
+genome of the individual by a given probability and amount.

-`crossover_to(&self, another_ind: &Self, dest_int: &mut Self, ind_data: &IndividualData, rng: &mut ThreadRng)` method combines the genome of the self individual with another individual and copies the result to the destination individual.
+`crossover(&self, another_ind: &Self, ind_data: &IndividualData, rng: &mut ThreadRng) -> Self` method returns new
+individual created by crossover of the self individual and another individual.

 `count_fitness(&self, ind_data: &IndividualData)` method counts the fitness of the individual and stores it in the individual.

 `get_fitness(&self) -> f64` method returns the fitness of the individual stored in the individual.

 `get_visuals(&self, ind_data: &IndividualData) -> (f64, f64)` method returns the A and B values of the individual for generating color value for visualisation of the population.
 It is used in the `visualise` method of the population.

 The Visualise trait is optional and provides a method for visualizing the individual.
 Here's the method that needs to be